soupglasses/dotfiles/home-manager/README.md

 /run/current-system/bin/switch-to-configuration boot
 ```

-## Reccomended reading:
+## Recommended reading:

-If you are new to Nix, i highly reccomend you to spend an hour reading up on
+If you are new to Nix, i highly recommend you to spend an hour reading up on
 the topic.
 As it is wildly different from package managers that you are used
 to.
 If you want to avoid mistakes, and learn how to keep your Nix Store so that
-it wont start to eat up all the space on your computer?
-I can reccomend reading
+it won't start to eat up all the space on your computer?
+I can recommend reading
 about it now, and not learn about it later.

 "Nix in my development workflow" is a great introduction for those who just